Routine Blood Tests in Australia: What You Need to Know

 Whether you are feeling unwell or just due for a check-up, routine blood tests play an important role in preventative healthcare in Australia.

-This measures your cholesterol levels, including “good” and “bad” cholesterol.
+This measures your cholesterol levels, including "good" (HDL) and "bad" (LDL) cholesterol.
 It is used to assess your risk of heart disease.

 This checks your blood sugar levels and helps diagnose or monitor diabetes and pre-diabetes.